dpasca/portfolio/README.md

 An image viewer capable of building composites of a stack of images with transparent regions.
 Source code at [github.com/gugenstudio/xComp](https://github.com/gugenstudio/xComp)

 This tool was built to visualize region updates of a render on top of previous renders, in real-time.
-Images found in a choosen folder to scan for, are quickly composited with alpha blending in a stack.
+Images found in a chosen folder to scan for, are quickly composited with alpha blending in a stack.
 OpenColorIO transformations are optionally added to the composite image, which can be saved out as a PNG.

 ![](https://raw.githubusercontent.com/gugenstudio/xComp/master/apps/docs/xcomp_sshot_01.jpg)